liuxingzhi/crypto_insights/readme.md

 Strategy:
 We re-balance on every day and only trade when the usd trading will be greater than 10 pecent of total money.
-When lower bound and upper bound are 0.85, 1.15 regression gives the best result, which is about 3.5 times of the original money
+When lower bound and upper bound are 0.85, 1.15 regression gives the best result, which is about 3 times of the original money after a year.

 ## Examples